GharbiiAhmed/ahmed-gharbi-cv/src/content/work/nested/intern.md

 > Global Game Jam | January 2024.

+I participated in:
-I participated in a Global Game Jam 2024 in Tunisia for 48 hours, we created a game with team from ESPRIT.
+a Global Game Jam 2024 in Tunisia for 48 hours, we created a game with team from ESPRIT.
 The theme was "Make me laugh".